supermacro/personal-site-old/content/posts/2014-02-12-My-Year-So-Far.md

 Title: My Year So Far [ In Haiku ]
-Tags: posts
+Tags: posts, forty-eight

 I didn't want to spend too much time on my blog today so I felt like being as creative as possible with the least amount of effort.